-Output level adjustment is a key part of the configuration of any surround-sound product.
-It is particularly important for a digital receiver such as the AVR 520, as correct outputs ensure that you hear sound tracks with the proper directionality and intensity.
+Output level adjustment is a key part of the configuration of any surround sound product.
+It is particularly important for a digital receiver such as the AVR 325, as correct outputs ensure that you hear soundtracks with the proper directionality and intensity.

 IMPORTANT NOTE: Listeners are often confused about the operation of the surround channels.
 While some assume that sound should always be coming from each speaker, most of the time there will be little or no sound in the surround channels.
-This is because they are only used when a movie director or sound mixer specifically places sound there to create ambience, a special effect or to continue action from the front of the room to the rear.
+This is because they are only used when a movie director or sound mixer specifically places sound there to create ambience or a special effect, or to continue action from the front of the room to the rear.
 When the output levels are properly set, it is normal for surround speakers to operate only occasionally.
 Artificially increasing the volume to the rear speakers may destroy the illusion of an enveloping sound field that duplicates the way you hear sound in a movie theater or concert hall.

 Before beginning the output level adjustment process, make certain that all speaker connections have been properly made.
 The system volume should be set to the level that you will use during a typical listening session.
-Finally, make certain that the Balance Control sisset to the center "12 o'clock" position.
+While the AVR 325 allows you to set output levels manually, we recommend that the EzSet system be used when the AVR is first installed, to establish the initial level settings.